| The

 size and the wealth of his views and his practices of aesthetics

-of the communication, such is the sense of this contribution:
+of the communication, such is the sense of this contribution: - the space to conquer suits

 to the artist who is as him convinced that the art doesn't

-- the space to fill answers
+have any borders; - the space to fill answers

 this worry to populate it of messages circulating in all senses;